Simrann24/Editing-tool/README.md

 - Create and manage workout routines
 - Track your progress and set goals
 - Access a library of exercises with detailed instructions
+- Access workout history and track progress over time
 - Schedule workouts and receive reminders
-- Generate workout reports and statistics
+- Generate workout reports and statisticsg

 ## Usage